paulovieira/hapi-auth-cookie-cache/readme.md

 #### 1) client visits the login page

-The client visit a page with a form that allows to submit the login data (example: 'GET /login').
+The client visit a page with a form that allows to submit the login data (example: GET /login).
 This route/page must be implemented outside of this plugin.

 #### 2) client sends the login data

-The login data is POSTed to the path defined in 'loginDataPath' (example: 'POST /login-data').
+The login data is POSTed to the path defined in the option `loginDataPath` (example: POST /login-data).
 The validation logic must be implemented in the `validateLoginData` function.
 This function has signature `function(request, next)`, where the `next` callback has signature `function(err, isValid, data)`.
 If you have used other `hapi-auth-*` plugins, this should look familiar.

 If the submitted login data is valid, `next` should be called as `next(null, true, data)`, where `data` is the 'credentials' object (or 'session' object), that is, an object containing authentication information about the client that will be available in subsequent requests.